GENNDY TARTAKOVSKY

 Director

-Tartakovsky made his feature film directorial debut in 2012 with Sony Pictures Animation's monster box office smash and Golden Globe® nominee, “Hotel Transylvania,” and went on to direct the sequels “Hotel Transylvania 2” and "Hotel Transylvania 3: Summer Vacation," as well as spin-off short films “Puppy!” and “Goodnight Mr. Foot.”
+Genndy Tartakovsky is the director of Sony Pictures Animation’s first-ever R-rated comedy feature, “Fixed.”
+Widely regarded as a visionary in the animation industry, Tartakovsky made his feature film directorial debut in 2012 with Sony Pictures Animation's monster box office smash and Golden Globe® nominee, “Hotel Transylvania,” and went on to direct the sequels “Hotel Transylvania 2,” “Hotel Transylvania 3: Summer Vacation” and spin-off short films “Puppy!” and “Goodnight Mr. Foot,” in addition to serving as writer and executive producer for the 2021 release, “Hotel Transylvania: Transformania.”

 A 20-year veteran of the art, Tartakovsky has received an impressive 15 Primetime Emmy® Award nominations and been awarded three Emmys for work on the series “Star Wars: Clone Wars” and “Samurai Jack,” both for Cartoon Network.
 Named one of Variety's “50 to Watch” as a future leader in the entertainment industry, Tartakovsky has been called “one of the industry's rising stars” by People magazine and has been tapped as one of the most creative people in entertainment when he was named to Entertainment Weekly's “It List.”
 He is also the recipient of the prestigious Winsor McCay Award in recognition for outstanding career contributions to the art of animation.